MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties.md

 Listed below are the individual world properties currently available.
 The properties that are set already are the defaults that come with the script (properties that are empty have no defaults).
-You can change any of the properties to your liking by adding or editing them in the `mscs.properties` file in the world folder you wish to change the properties of.
+You can change any of the properties to your liking (including defaults) by adding them to the `mscs.properties` file or editing them if they are already in the file.

     mscs-enabled=true
     mscs-version-type=release